jasonad123/gtfs-observatory/README.md

 - Transit agencies for providing open data
 - Pico CSS for minimal styling framework
 - Siemens for providing icons from the iX design system

+## Disclaimers
+> [!NOTE]
+> **Generative AI:** The code for this project was developed with the help of generative AI tools, including Claude and Claude Code.
+While all outputs have been *lovingly* reviewed and tested, users should validate results independently before use in production environments.